mymyka-archive/macpaw/README.md

 ### Authentication with JWT tokens

 In my pet-project I used JWT tokens, and I liked it.
 So I decided to make authentication with WT tokens here as well.
+All reads are available for every user, but for access other methods you need access token.

 ### SQL